 As written in my blog post Christmas in Tasmania I got the crucial clue from an old retired ranger on my last trip to Tasmania.
 After knowing the exact location it was pretty clear that it was not possible to reach this place together with my family and instead of a spontaneous visit a thorough preparation was necessary.
 Therefore I decided last year that I will return to Tasmania and try to reach this mysterious place.

-After two days of hiking we just reached about half way of the trail.
+After two days of hiking, we just reached about half of the trail.
 Knowing that the second half would be even more difficult and that my father already had some serious problems with the muddy conditions we realized that we are too slow to reach the cushion plants area and be back at the car within the planned schedule.
 I thought shortly about continuing alone.
-But if either my father or I would get into trouble when we are separated it could easily get dangerous because there was no cellphone connection in this area (after this trip I finally bought a satellite phone for this kind of situations).
-In addition I will probably not do many trips like this in the future together with my father.
-Therefore I rather wanted to spent the remaining time together with him instead of doing something alone.
+But if either my father or I would get into trouble when we are separated it could easily get dangerous because there was no cellphone connection in this area (after this trip I finally bought a satellite phone for this kind of situation).
+In addition, I will probably not do many trips like this in the future together with my father.
+Therefore I rather wanted to spend the remaining time together with him instead of doing something alone.

-With many photography stops the tour took nearly 12 hours but was very beautiful.
+With many stops for photography the tour took nearly 12 hours but was very beautiful.